MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-28-five-best-gift-ideas-for-Sherlock-Holmes-fans.markdown

 #### Practical reason

 Everybody needs a mug.
 It is a budget-friendly gift.
 It will always be used and remind the recipient of your kind gesture.
+The gold is simulated, it is ink, not a metallic foil.
+This means your mug can be filled with a kettle but it can also be put safely in the microwave.

 Find it [here](https://www.redbubble.com/shop/?query=VioletAndOberon%20Baskervilles%20red&ref=search_box)